 The production design adds a sophisticated yet ominous setting for discussion.
-The dimly lit house/research bunker has a minimalist interior which includes opaque glass doors, windowless rooms, and a security system that bathes everything in red.
+The dimly lit house/research bunker has a minimalist interior that includes opaque glass doors, windowless rooms, and a security system that turns all the lights red.

-Ex Machina doesn’t rely on CGI and uses dynamic camera angles for visual storytelling.
-The musical score adds another layer of foreboding, thanks to Ben Salisbury and Geoff Barrow, who is an instrumentalist for one of my favorite bands – Portishead.
+Ex Machina uses camerawork and compositions for visual storytelling.
+The film score adds another layer of foreboding, thanks to Ben Salisbury and Geoff Barrow (who is an instrumentalist for one of my favorite bands – Portishead).

 While the movie does make an effort to tackle heady concepts, Ex Machina throws us a bunch of ideas that it doesn’t fully explore.

-There’s a lot of talk about sentience, singularity, and the unexpected algorithmic variations that blurs the line between woman and machine but they lead to nowhere.
-Nathan gave her enough raw data, but how did that lead to curiosity and intellectual independence?
+There’s a lot of talk about sentience, singularity, and the unexpected algorithmic variations that blur the line between woman and machine but they lead to nowhere.
+Nathan gave her raw data, but how did that lead to curiosity and intellectual independence while in a cage?

 The monster is a reflection of Frankenstein and therein lies the problem.